Garcinia pedunculata: Tree and fruit

 The tree has a fluted trunk with short spreading branches.
 Leaves are lanceolate with prominent midribs.
 Male flowers are light green in sparsely flowered panicles.
 The female flowers are solitary.
 The roundish fruit has a diameter ranging between 8 and 12 cm.
 It has a juicy interior with edible arils.

 Uses

 The ripe fruit is eaten cooked or raw.
 Usually the ripe or raw fruits are sliced, sun-dried and preserved.
-In the state of Assam, such slices are much valued and used for preparing delicacies like "tenga diya masor jol" meaning Assamese sour fish curry.
-It can also be prepared with other vegetables, especially fritters made with lentils.
+In the state of Assam the fruit is used in cooking to add a sour flavour.